 Having finished the installation, it’s time to start the simulator!

 - Before beginning, make sure your joystick or yoke is plugged in to your computer (if applicable).
 You certainly don’t need a joystick–you can fly with just your keyboard and mouse–but you’ll have a better experience if you’re using a joystick.
-If you don’t have flight controls, I use (and love) Saitek’s X52 joystick and throttle system.
+If you don’t have flight controls, we use (and love) Saitek’s X52 joystick and throttle system.
 If you’re more interested in a yoke, check out CH Products’ Flight Sim yoke.

 - Double-click on the X‑Plane 11 folder on your Desktop.